Sycamore Partners Leads Bid To Acquire Bankrupt JCPenney At $1.75B, Proposes Merger With Belks: Report

 Why It Matters

-JCPenney had filed for a Chapter 11 bankruptcy in May, as the novel coronavirus (COVID-19) pandemic dealt a major blow to an already struggling retailer.
+JCPenney had filed for a Chapter 11 bankruptcy in May, as the novel coronavirus (COVID-19) pandemic lent a major blow to an already struggling retailer.

 Reuters reported in early June that Sycamore was holding preliminary talks with the departmental store chain to acquire it out of bankruptcy.